 I’ve just recently started reading Jamilla’s journey.
 She is down to earth mother of 3 with a goal of reaching FI by age 40.
 Her perspective is fresh and rewarding to follow.

-While money is your best tool to reach FI, here are some other tools to track and/or improve your stance on money, travel rewards, etc.
+While money is your best tool to reach FI, here are some other FREE tools to track and/or improve your stance on money, travel rewards, etc.